goyagon179/easy-panel-converter-blueprint/BLUEPRINT_EASYPANEL_CONVERSION.md

 3. Go to the **Templates** section
 4. Scroll to the **Developer** section
 5. Click **Create from Schema**
-6. Paste the contents of `blueprint-easypanel-schema.json`
+6. Paste the contents of `blueprint-easypanel-final.json`
 7. Click **Create**

+> **✅ WORKING SOLUTION**: Use `blueprint-easypanel-final.json` - this has been tested and confirmed working on EasyPanel.
+The schema uses placeholder values that need to be updated after import since EasyPanel doesn't support environment variable templates in schema imports.

 ### 2. Configure Environment Variables